bretth/woven/README.txt

 .. note::

-    Woven is still alpha software and will no doubt destroy your production system.
+    Woven is still alpha software, and the api and conventions may change between versions.
+It is not recommended for production deployment at this stage.
 It has been tested (in the most loose sense of the term) on OSX using Ubuntu Server 10.04 hosts, but should work with 9.10.
 It currently won't work with Windows, due to use of rsync.